U.S. Democrats flex muscles as Congress confronts a government shutdown

 For Trump, the complex, and very public, battle over the shutdown will also be a demonstration of his ability to deliver on a central 2016 campaign promise of adding billions of dollars to the U.S. military budget.
 That issue is at the core of Republicans’ behind-the-scenes negotiations with Democrats.

-Most Republicans want a defence buildup.
+Most Republicans want a defense buildup.
 But many also want to limit government spending.
-While many Democrats also support bolstering defence, they insist on raising spending on non-defence programs too.
+While many Democrats also support bolstering defense, they insist on raising spending on non-defense programs too.

 Democrats’ top two demands include passage of legislation that has eluded them for 16 years: protecting from deportation nearly 700,000 young people known as “Dreamers,” whose parents brought them illegally to the United States as children.